aijamalnk/beam-learning-month/README.md

 Welcome to Beam Learning Month's repository!
 Here, you will find links to the recordings and source files that were used during the presentations.

-If you have an interesting use case with Apache Beam and would like to speak at future webinars, please reach out to Aijamal at <aizhamal@apache.org> with your talk details.
+If you have an interesting use case with Apache Beam and would like to speak at future webinars, please submit your talk to the [Beam Summit 2020](http://beamsummit.org/) or reach out to Apache Beam mailing list at <dev@beam.apache.org> with your talk details.

 If you have feedback on on how to improve Apache Beam and these webinars, please fill out [this form](s.apache.org/beam-survey).
 We will use your feedback to prepare future webinar content and prioritize feature requests in Apache Beam.